-MoMo’s Book Diary enjoyed Jason Hershey’s debut novel “To Die To Live” and recommends it as an emotional 3 star read.
+MoMo’s Book Diary enjoyed Jason Hershey’s debut novel “To Die To Live” and recommends this emotional debut novel.

 Jason Hershey has written his debut novel for the Young Adult market.
 I was provided with a copy to read and review for the author and I am glad I did, it’s a real page turner and I read it in one sitting.